Maintaining Public Streets during Snow and Ice Events

 Priorities for picking up sand will be the same as for placement of sand.
 Special attention will be given to main roads (arterials) with striped bike lanes to ensure they are clean.

 DEPARTURE FROM POLICY

 The City acknowledges the guidelines set forth in this document are of a general nature and recognizes storm event conditions may be so unusual or unexpected that a departure from this general program may need to be authorized.
-The City Manager and/or the Public Works Director may order a departure from these guidelines when conditions are such that it's necessary for the health, safety and welfare of the citizens of the City of Corvallis.
+The City Manager and/or the Public Works Director may order a departure from these guidelines when conditions are such that it's necessary for the health, safety and welfare of the residents of the City of Corvallis.
 The City Manager or his/her designee is authorized to publicly announce that non-emergency travel is not recommended when conditions warrant such a warning.

 This policy does not, nor is it intended to, encompass all details of the City of Corvallis snow and ice control operations.

-Citizens are encouraged to:
+Residents are encouraged to: